The logo for adina 's dental cosmetics is blue and white

 Only a qualified dentist can assess, based on your dental and medical history, whether tooth whitening is suitable for you to ensure you get the best results possible.
 Before going ahead with whitening, we always suggest booking an appointment for a comprehensive check-up and x-rays if necessary.

-Not everyone is a good candidate for tooth whitening
+Not everyone is a good candidate for tooth whitening.
+You are not suitable for tooth whitening if you relate to any of the following:

 There are many methods of whitening, some better and safer than others.
 There are two methods we use here at Adina’s Dental Cosmetics.
 In Chair, also known as Zoom, and Take Home Whitening.